USEPA/e-manifest/docs/src/Services/Manifest/validation.md

      }
      ```

    - 5.4.5.
-If RejectionInfo.alternateDesignatedFacilityType == “Generator then the following applies
+If RejectionInfo.alternateDesignatedFacilityType == "Generator then the following applies

      - 5.4.5.1.
 If generatorPaperSignatureInfo.printedName is not provided then the service generates the following
        warning: